lindig/xen-ocaml-tools/README.md

 ## Building with Docker

 A Dockerfile exists mainly for running continuous integration on Travis but it can be used to compile the project also locally.
-This setup does not use Opam for installing jbuilder but clones and builds it locally first.

 ```
-$ docker build -t xen/ocaml .
-$ ./travis.sh
+$ make inside
 ```

 ## Changes